stephendcofer/enyo-launcher/README.md

 **Download**

 Download the latest version using git -- instructions are shown on github.
-I will not make binary releases of the GNU/Linux version -- ask your distribution's package maintainers if you want a package made for your distribution.

-Use any enyo-doom package at your own risk.
+Use this program at your own risk.
 I cannot claim any responsibility for any damage to your computer, your health, your pets, your plants, the environment, or to the fabric of reality.
-Enyo-Doom is released under the GPL version 3, which means you can do what you wish with it as long as you keep the source free.
+Enyo Launcher (enyo-doom) is released under the GPL version 3, which means you can do what you wish with it as long as you keep the source free.
 For the legally-binding description, please take a look at the GPL itself to see what you can and can't do.

 **Compiling and installing**

-It is recommended that you create an empty build directory under the source directory to compile enyo-doom.
+It is recommended that you create an empty build directory under the source directory to compile Enyo Launcher.
 You then call cmake from this directory, like this (from the enyo-doom source directory):

      mkdir build
      cd build